 Failing to have adequate documentation is risky for any practitioner.
 Documentation provides several key pieces of information: it proves that services were provided, that those services were provided at the level at which they were billed, and that those services were medically necessary.
 Without documentation that can provide this information, billing cannot be verified.

 Unbundling refers to when a coder uses multiple CPT codes for the various parts of a procedure.
-This can either be due to a misunderstanding of billing practices or it could be done in an effort to increase payments.
-As a rule of thumb: when there is one code available to capture all component portions of a procedure, that code should be used.
+This can either be due to a misunderstanding of billing practices or an effort to increase payments.
+As a rule of thumb: when there is one code available to capture all component portions of a procedure, that’s the correct code.